Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 $$

-If you compare both of them,

-squareform function makes the result the shape of square, and this matrix will show you distance of self-point,
+If you compare both of them, squareform function makes the result 3 X 3 square, and This matrix will show you distance between a point and self-point.

-if you have opints, a, b and c. in here, suquareform also calculate distance between a and a.
+For example, If you have points, a, b and c. suquareform function also calculates distance between a and a.

-but only if you use pdist function. that indicate distance in order.
+But only if you use pdist function. it indicates the distance in order of upper triagular portion of squareform function.

 For example, what I meant is as follows :